 Federal Financial Aid Programs

-Financial Aid & Scholarship works collaboratively with the Department of Education/Office of Federal Student Aid to help make a degree financially possible for every qualified BYU–Hawaii student.
+Financial Aid & Scholarships works collaboratively with the Department of Education/Office of Federal Student Aid to help make a degree financially possible for every qualified BYU–Hawaii student.
 However, federal financial aid is just one part of a payment strategy that should include money saved by the family and student for attending school.

 Federal student aid programs offered at BYU–Hawaii include: